 Learn how to deal with technical debt and how to prepare preventive processes for the future.

 Technical debt (also referred to as code debt) is the consequence of decisions that prioritize speed of delivery and release over the highest quality of the code.
 It's the implied cost of rework and refactoring in the future that results from choosing an easier solution at the moment.

 The term often refers to the cost of incurring and later refactoring the code, not to the code itself.

 If you are wondering what is technical debt, and come to think whether it is something like financial debt, you’re right.
 The term is metaphorically associating software development with financial debt, where interest is extra work one has to do later on for coding quickly now.
-Though, the question for management isn’t the definition but rather how to deal with technical debt.

 In search of ways how to deal with technical debt, one could start by answering what type of technical debt is at hand.
 Because it isn’t only related to coding – it can happen at any development stage.

 Bad code, and therefore tech debt, can be produced by skilled programmers who are under pressure.
-Many IT leaders stick to the 4-type classification of technical debt, proposed by Martin Fowler, a ThoughtWorks Chief Scientist and Tech Author.
+Many IT leaders stick to the 4-type classification of technical debt, proposed by Martin Fowler, a ThoughtWorks Chief Scientist, and Tech Author.
 He stacks two categories together - reckless/prudent and deliberate/inadvertent, to describe all possible scenarios.

 There’s also a simpler version, distinguishing 3 basic types – intentional (a deliberate decision), unintentional (outdated design, new features, etc.), and software entropy (deterioration of performance over time).
 While the first two of these aren’t too grave, you should, indeed, avoid the latter.
 You can also break technical debt into design debt, code debt, documentation debt, etc.